llpeterson/congestion/avoidance.md

 be approximately the RTT), as the ratio of the total bytes transmitted and the bytes acknowledged with the ECE flag set.
-DCTCP grows the congestion window in exactly the same way as the standard algorithm, but it reduces the window in propotion to how many bytes encountered congestion during the last observation window.
+DCTCP grows the congestion window in exactly the same way as the standard algorithm, but it reduces the window in proportion to how many bytes encountered congestion during the last observation window.